amirrasooli69/amirrasooli69/README.md

 - 👋 Hi, I’m Amir Rasooli
 - 👀 I’m interested in web programming
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning JavaScript, React and NextJs
-- 📫 You can find me in Linkin amir-rasooli-488b38114
-                         and instagram Amir_Rasooli
+- 📫 You can find me in Linkin amir-rasooli and instagram Amir_Rasooli

 <!---